Do not trust the "BAPATOH OFFSHORE SDN BHD" phishing scam email

 How do spam campaigns infect computers?

-Text presented in the "BAPATOH OFFSHORE SDN BHD" email letter:
+Text presented in the "BAPATOH OFFSHORE SDN BHD" email message:

 Subject: Quotation Needed for Attached selected items